 The potential of the North Seas Energy Cooperation

 The North Seas region has great potential for offshore wind generation, and linking these countries via energy infrastructure will create jobs and economic growth throughout the region.
-The European Commission has estimated that offshore wind from the North Seas can cover up to 12 percent of the electric power consumption in the EU by 2030.
-This is why the North Seas is called the ‘Silicon Valley’ for offshore wind and potentially can be a provider of energy for all of Europe.
+The European Commission has estimated that the European Union will need 300 GigaWatt offshore wind power by 2050 to accomplish its target to become climate neutral.
+It has by experts been estimated that the North Seas has the potential to reach at least half of this.

 The cost of offshore wind energy has decreased as the technologies used to generate it have matured.
 This puts countries investing in offshore wind energy in an ideal position for creating growth and jobs.
 The North Seas Energy Cooperation has the potential to provide consumers with sustainable, secure and affordable energy.